 Eleven Madison Park is constantly pushing the culinary envelope and maintains a rigorous schedule to do so.
 The new dinner format at Eleven Madison Park preceded the launch of brunch at The NoMad, Made Nice’s sister restaurant, only by a single day.
 Over the summer, Humm worked with Mercedes Benz to create a five-course meal for an event in the Hamptons and the restaurant found time to host culinary wiz kid Flynn McGarry.
 Eleven Madison Park's cookbook is less than a year old.
 Though perhaps the greatest feat, culinarily or otherwise, is yet to come.
 For five days at the end of September, and then for five days in October, Daniel Humm and Eleven Madison Park will switch places with Chicago chef Grant Achatz and his restaurant Alinea.
 The 21st Century Limited, as the switch has been billed, borrows its name from the 20th Century Limited, the passenger train that ran New Yorkers and Chicagoans back and forth from 1902 to 1967.
 From September 26th to the 30th, Grant Achatz will be at Eleven Madison Park giving New Yorkers the chance to experience the food he serves at Alinea.
 From October 10th to the 14th, Humm will pack up the restaurant and head to Chicago, where Alinea will host an Eleven Madison Park experience.

 The efforts will not, and have not, gone unnoticed.
-In 2009, when Frank Bruni was the restaurant critic for the New York Times, he gave Eleven Madison Park four stars.
-The accolade wasn’t enough for the restaurant to hit cruise control.
-Then again, coasting has never been on Humm or Guidara’s agenda.
-The two are constantly riffing on a classic; improvising, a page Humm and Guidara’s Made Nice company have taken from Miles Davis, who the pair has cited multiple times as an inspiration.
+In 2009, Frank Bruni, then restaurant critic for the New York Times, gave Eleven Madison Park four stars.
+The accolade wasn’t enough for the restaurant to hit cruise control, but then again, coasting has never been on Humm or Guidara’s agenda.
+The two are constantly riffing on a classic.
+They're improvising, a page Humm and Guidara’s Made Nice company have taken from Miles Davis, who the pair has cited multiple times as an inspiration.
 In 2010, just one year after the four-star review, the dining room and menu were given a makeover.
 Thirty-five seats were removed and Daniel Humm introduced diners to the grid menu.
 Service resumed.
-The Michelin Guide approved.
-In October 2011, the guide bestowed its highest honor of three stars to Eleven Madison Park.
+The Michelin Guide approved, and in October 2011 bestowed its highest honor of three stars to Eleven Madison Park.

 The intense ambition that permeates the entire staff of Eleven Madison Park continues to elevate the restaurant in the culinary world.
 Kelewae explains “The goal with creating the Beer Program at Eleven Madison Park was to bring beer to the finest of tables and to introduce a whole new group of people to the world of beer.
 As a restaurant, we want to be seen as the example for utilizing beer in a restaurant.
 From the concept of glassware selection to service and storage temperature, we want to have other great restaurants follow our lead by embracing the best of beers with the best of foods.”